-- Works are restricted to like-for-like replacement of worn/damaged road surface, with all works restricted to made ground on the A1 carriageway surface. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects, this will provide this section of the A1 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - Any potential impacts of the works are expected to be temporary, short-term, not significant, and limited to the construction phase.
+- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made ground on the M8 carriageway surface. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No works are required within Drain1 or Waterbody1, therefore there will be no change in the hydrological regime or water quality within Drain1 or Waterbody1. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - Removing the carriageway defects will provide this section of the M8 with another life cycles and will improve the ride quality of the road which will result in safer conditions for road users. - Any potential impacts of the works are expected to be temporary, short-term, not significant, and limited to the construction phase.
+No impacts on the environment are expected during the operational phase as a result of the works. - As the works are restricted to the like-for-like replacement of worn road surface, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment.